buehler/mse-master-thesis/sections/04_implementation.md

 When considering the CIA triad in {@sec:definitions}, only _integrity_ and _availability_ can be provided.
 No information that is published to the blockchain is confidential and can be read by all participants in the chain.

 While the blockchain approach seems elegant, it also bears some security issues.
 A blockchain can be attacked by a "majority attack" where an attacker holds more than 51% of the computing power in the blockchain.
 If this happens, the next calculation for the Proof of Work algorithm can be found faster than the rest of the network is able to validate the calculation.
 Therefore, an attacker can decide which blocks are valid and which are not [@lin:BlockchainSecurityIssues].
-There exist other issues and attack vectors, but the majority attack would be the most threatening one for the distributed authentication mesh.
+There exist other issues and attack vectors, but the majority attack would be the most threatening one for the Distributed Authentication Mesh.

 ### Using a Master Node